GabrielMMello/front-end-medium-shopping-cart-test/README.md

 ## Features

-- [x] Set a local server that provides a shopping cart data:
+- [x] Set a local server that provides a shopping cart data

 - [x] Present the data provided by the server in the browser:
    - [x] Check if the client got free shipping